Follow These Guidelines

-Also make sure your passport is in date.
-It would be really terrible to realise a day or even minutes before your fight that your passport is not in date.
+Also, make sure your passport is in date.
+It would be really terrible to realize a day or even minutes before your fight that your passport is not in date.
 Some (a growing number) countries require your passport to have six months from your entry date.
-It is best to check with your passport office to see the requirements for the county you’re travelling to.
+It is best to check with your passport office to see the requirements for the county you’re traveling to.

-If there are special circumstances you may have to wait up til 3 months!
+If there are special circumstances you may have to wait for up to 3 months!
 Trust me – we have endured this.

 BOOK YOUR FLIGHT